App Maker Spotlight: Cristiano Souza

 What’s your favorite app?

 It changes all the time.
-I’ve recently caught Pokémon Go fever – I have a 9-year-old daughter and our family regularly goes on hunting quests, so that’s a favorite.
+I’ve recently caught Pokémon Go fever – I have a daughter and our family regularly goes on hunting quests, so that’s a favorite.
 If I were to pinpoint a long-time winner, it’s probably Spotify.

 How did you first get involved with ArcTouch and the tech industry?